 Y= 500 +30X

-The predicted slope of 30, helps us draw a conclusion that the average sales increase $30 per year as the spend on advertisement increases.
+The predicted slope of 30 helps us conclude that the average sales increase by $30 per year as advertising spending increases.

 Types of Regression Analysis

 One can express it as the formula below.
 It measures the relationship between a dependent variable and one independent variable.